spielzeugland/kodi-control-panel/README.rst

 What is missing?
 -----------
+- Update display when track changes
 - Display progress when opening a file or folder
 - Display notifications
 - Configuration of PINs etc.
 - Error handling, more usefull logging, etc